 Similarly to how bank account connections with third party apps need to be refreshed periodically, some payroll systems require users to re-authenticate their connections from time to time.

-If an account becomes disconnected, payroll data can still be retrieved via Console or the API, but data updates will not take place until the account is reconnected by the user.
+If an account becomes disconnected, payroll data can still be retrieved via Console or the API, but ongoing data refreshing will be paused until the account is reconnected by the user.

 Types of disconnections#

 Some payroll systems have automatic log-outs after a set period of time.
 Once Argyle scans a connected payroll system and finds the user has been logged out, both Console and the API will display an